 Recursive Mutation

 An abbreviation of convenience of the term Potentially Recursive Mutation.
 When a Handler manipulates documents in a bucket that serves as the source of mutations to this or any other Handler, a write originated by a Handler will cause a mutation to be seen by itself or another handler.
 These are called potentially recursive mutations.

+JSON Number Precision

+JSON does not have specialized types for integral and floating-point numbers.
+So many JavaScript runtimes utilize floating point numbers to hold JSON numbers.
+This means that JavaScript numbers have very large range but lesser precision as compared to traditional integers of the same size.

+v8 utilizes 64-bit floating point numbers which yields 53-bit precision.
+So, only integers up to 253 can safely be handled in Eventing JavaScript.
+When handling very large integers, that is, numbers having 15 or more digits, one should utilize JavaScript BigInt types to safely handle them.
+The exact number where integral precision is lost is defined by JavaScript in the constant Number.MAX_SAFE_INTEGER.

+Often, such large integers are really only tokens, and it is not necessary to perform arithmetic on them, and only comparison for equality is necessary.
+Examples of this in Eventing are CAS values generated by Advanced Bucket Operations, or the result of crc64() function.
+In these cases, it is appropriate to hold these large integers as strings, as it ensures full fidelity while retaining ability to do equality comparisons.

 Backwards Compatibility

 Eventing project aims to retain language backwards compatibility in language constructs and minimize changes needed to handlers when upgrading through Couchbase Server versions.